 Air Quality Management Area (AQMA)

 An Air Quality Management Area (AQMA) is an area of land where air quality levels are breaching the national limits and require action to improve or manage air quality levels.
-The Council has one remaining AQMA in the Borough.
-Four AQMA’s were originally declared in the Borough.
+Four AQMAs were originally declared in the Borough, but the Council now has only one AQMA in the Borough.
 Two were revoked in 2010 and one was revoked in 2017 following the reduction of levels of pollutants to within national guidelines.

-The remaining AQMA is situated in Trowell and is next to the M1 Motorway.
+The only AQMA in Broxtowe is situated in Trowell next to the M1 Motorway.
 The AQMA boundary encompasses twenty properties on parts of Iona Drive and Tiree Close on the Trowell Park Estate.
-A map of the AQMA is available at the bottom of this page, along with the corresponding AQMA Order.